itayavra/alexa-headless-start/README.md

 git clone https://github.com/itayavra/alexa-headless-start.git
 ```

-2. Make sure the path to your alexa-avs-sample-app folder is correct inside **alexa-headless-start.js**
+2. Make sure the path to your alexa-avs-sample-app folder is correct in the files:
+>-alexa-headless-start.js
+>-scripts/companionService.sh
+>-scripts/javaClient.sh
+>-scripts/wakeWordAgent.sh

 3. Run with:
 ```
 cd alexa-headless-start
-npm install
-npm start
+npm install # Only needed for the first time npm start
 ```
 4. Enjoy